thienabc/Openwrt-Wyse-3040/README.md

 Step 3: Can use any Linux iso
 Here, download MX-23.3 64 bit
 https://mxlinux.org/torrent-files/
-copy file: MX-23.3 64 bit into USB boot at step 2
+copy file: MX-23.3 64 bit into USB boot at step 2 (meaning USB 2)

 step 4: Power on Wyse 3040 and press F12 to menu boot